Who is this dude?

 Do not give in to evil, but proceed ever more boldly against it.
 Collectivism is that evil.
 Stand boldly for individualism.
 Stand boldly for freedom.

 Chris worked on the Ohio ballot initiative effort for a “Healthcare Freedom Amendment” to Ohio’s Constitution which addressed healthcare mandates.
 Placed on the November 2011 ballot by gathering 546K signatures across all 88 Ohio counties – the Ohio Healthcare Freedom amendment (Issue 3) won 66% of the statewide vote and every Ohio County, giving it the largest margin of victory for any citizen’s initiative in Ohio history.

-Chris has also worked on a variety of other issues including a death and estate tax repeal, right to work efforts in addition to multiple regional and statewide independent expenditure and advocacy campaigns.
+Chris has also worked on a variety of other issues including a successful death and estate tax repeal, labor law reforms and multiple regional and statewide independent expenditure and advocacy campaigns.

 A graduate of Ohio University, Chris spent 10 years in sales and business development in the healthcare industry before becoming a political activist and later starting Littleton and Associates and Voter Gravity.
 He and his wife Kim live outside of Nashville, TN and have been blessed with three children.